Saghen/blink.cmp/docs/configuration/keymap.md

 # Keymap

-Blink uses a custom DSL for defining keymaps since it needs to handle falling back to other mappings.
+Blink uses a special schema for defining keymaps since it needs to handle falling back to other mappings.
 However, there's nothing stopping you from using `require('blink.cmp')` and implementing these keymaps yourself.

 Your custom key mappings are merged with a `preset` and any conflicting keys will overwrite the preset mappings.
 The `fallback` command will run the next non blink keymap.